kivy/python-for-android/doc/source/contribute.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 - We in overall prefer to use the recipe mechanism less if we can.
-  In overall the recipes are just a collection of workarounds.
+  Overall, the recipes are just a collection of workarounds.
   It may look quite hacky from the outside, since p4a
   version pins recipe-wrapped packages usually to make the patches reliably
   apply.
 This creates work for the recipes to be kept up-to-date, and
   obviously this approach doesn't scale too well.
 However, it has ended
-  up as a quite practical interims solution until better ways are found.
+  up as a quite practical interim solution until better ways are found.

 - Obviously, it would be nice if packages could know they are being
   cross-compiled, and for Android specifically.
 We aren't currently aware
-  of a good mechanism for that.
+  of any good mechanism for that.

 - If pip could actually run the recipes (instead of p4a wrapping pip and
   doing so) then this might even allow build isolation to work - but